Bucks’ 18-game winning streak ends with 120-116 loss to Mavs

+MILWAUKEE (AP)The Bucks have little time to reflect on the end of their 18-game winning streak.

-MILWAUKEE (AP)The Milwaukee Bucks’ 18-game winning streak ended Monday night when Seth Curry and Kristaps Porzingis each scored 26 points to help the Dallas Mavericks hang on for a 120-116 victory even without star guard Luka Dončić.
+Milwaukee’s impressive run was halted Monday night when Seth Curry and Kristaps Porzingis each scored 26 points to help the Dallas Mavericks hang on for a 120-116 victory even without star guard Luka Doncic.

-Giannis Antetokounmpo led the Bucks with 48 points and 14 rebounds, but got little support as Milwaukee lost for the first time since a 103-100 setback at Utah on Nov 8.
+Milwaukee, which dropped to 24-4 with its first loss since a 103-100 setback Nov.
+8 at Utah, next hosts LeBron James and the Los Angeles Lakers (24-3) on Thursday in a matchup of conference leaders.

+”It’s going to be a test for us,” said Giannis Antetokounmpo, who led the Bucks with 48 points and 14 rebounds. ”The Lakers are one of the best teams in the league.
+We’ve got to play good basketball.
+We’ve got to move the ball.
+Obviously as a team, we don’t want to lose two in a row.”

-The winning streak was their longest since a franchise-record 20 consecutive victories by the 1970-71 championship team that featured Kareem Abdul-Jabbar, then known as Lew Alcindor, and Oscar Robertson.
+The winning streak was the Bucks’ longest since a franchise-record 20 consecutive victories by the 1970-71 championship team that featured Kareem Abdul-Jabbar, then known as Lew Alcindor, and Oscar Robertson.

+”I hit those two deep 3s but even then, Giannis was right there in front of me,” Porzingis said. ”They know we are a pretty good shooting team.
+But we have so many weapons and anybody on any given night can score 20-plus points.
+That’s the dangerous thing about us.
+Tonight, Seth played great.
+It’s kind of hard to play against a team that has so many options.”

-Kyle Korver added a season-high 17 points for Milwaukee, going 5 of 7 on 3-pointers.
+Kyle Korver added a season-high 17 points for Milwaukee, including five 3-pointers.

 Milwaukee trailed 69-67 when Antetokounmpo went to the bench with 6:32 left in the third quarter, having scored all 11 of the Bucks’ points in the period.
 Dallas led 75-69 when Antetokounmpo returned after a two-minute breather, and the Mavericks pushed the margin to 80-69.